phal-lab/phal-lab.github.io/_pages/team.md

     headshot: antonutiushev.jpg
     ms-phd: PhD Student
     dept: Department of Electrical Engineering
-    summary: I am a first-year PhD student at the Colorado School of Mines, with a focus on modeling optical nano and microstructures.
-My academic journey commenced in Russia, specifically in Krasnoyarsk, where I earned both my bachelor's and master's degrees.
-Before joining the Colorado School of Mines, my research centered around examining collective lattice resonances in periodic structures and analyzing the magnetic response in individual spherical nanoantennas.
-Currently, my research interests lie in the realm of optical modeling, where I strive to contribute to the progress of this fascinating field.
-Beyond the lab, I relish exploring the great outdoors and its stunning landscapes, and I have a deep passion for astronomy and photography.
+    summary: Anton Utiushev is a first-year Ph.D. student at the Colorado School of Mines, specializing in modeling optical nano- and microstructures.
+He began his academic journey in Krasnoyarsk, Russia, where he earned both his bachelor’s and master’s degrees.
+Prior to joining Mines, his research focused on investigating collective lattice resonances in periodic structures and analyzing the magnetic response of individual spherical nanoantennas.
+Currently, his research interests are centered on optical modeling, where he aims to make significant contributions to advancing the field.
+Outside the lab, he enjoys exploring the outdoors and has a deep passion for astronomy and photography.
   - name: Viviana Arrunategui Norvick
     headshot: vivianaicon (2).png
     ms-phd: PhD Student